Billy Ashcroft

 Billy Ashcroft (born 1 October 1952) is an English retired footballer who played both as a central defender and as a forward.

-He made his League debut for Middlesbrough on 3 September 1977 in a 2–1 defeat at West Bromwich Albion, after having previously served Wrexham for seven years, playing 219 matches and scoring 72 goals.
+The red-haired Ashcroft made his League debut for Middlesbrough on 3 September 1977 in a 2–1 defeat at West Bromwich Albion, after having previously served Wrexham for seven years, playing 219 matches and scoring 72 goals.
 Ashcroft was transferred to FC Twente in the Netherlands in 1982, where he stayed for three years, making 77 league appearances and scoring 29 goals.
 He was the club top-scorer in the 1983–84 season.
 In 1985, he moved to Tranmere Rovers, where he scored twice in 23 league appearances.

+After retiring he worked as a driving instructor in Southport.